RESEARCH & TECHNOLOGICAL INNOVATION

 Understanding the physiological constrains of specific populations reveals the mechanistic links between climate, biogeography and biodiversity.

 We have been using several techniques, from molecular biology (e.g., Heat Shock Protein qualification and transcriptomics), to non-invasive cardiac performance monitoring (with instruments that we've developed).
-Some studies are performed in the field wile others are done under controlled conditions in collaboration with Dr. Francisco Arenas' lab at CIIMAR.
+Some studies are performed in the field wile others are done under controlled conditions with instruments developed by us.